-Recertification Application Submission
+A. Recertification Application Submission

-NC FAST begins the recertification process approximately 45 calendar days, on the 15th of each month, before the end of an active childcare case certification period.
 An automatically generated recertification packet is mailed to the recipient through DHHS Central Print.
-The recertification application packet contains an instruction letter informing the recipient that a recertification on their case is due, the Child Care Recertification form, and the Rights and Responsibilities (NCF-20106) document.
+The recertification application packet contains an instruction letter informing the recipient that a recertification on their case is due, the Child Care Recertification form, and the Recipient Rights and Responsibilities (NCFAST- 20009)